-According to the Center for Decease Control around 9% of seniors ages, 75 to 84 need help with their personal care.
+According to the Center for Disease Control around 9% of seniors aged, 75 to 84 need help with their personal care.
 That number grows to 21% starting at 85 yrs old.

 In some states, assisted living is called residential care or personal care.
 Our Loving Assisted Living experts will help you find the best community for yourself or a loved one.

 Assisted Living Facilities provide residents round-the-clock support with personal care, daily living activities (ADLs), and tasks in a home-like community.
 As a result, residents lead healthier lifestyles with a built-in social life.